qeesung/gitaly/doc/design_diskcache.md

 ## Cached Responses

-When the repository is determined to be in a deterministic state (i.e. no in-flight mutator RPC's), it is safe to cache responses and retrieve cached responses.
+When the repository is determined to be in a deterministic state (i.e. no in-flight mutator RPCs), it is safe to cache responses and retrieve cached responses.
 The aggregate key digest is used to form a hexadecimal path to the cached response in this format: